kikoseijo/minishell/README.md

 # Minishell

 This project is about creating a simple shell.
 For the 42 Malaga School Cursus, as a team exercise.
+In this project we learn a lot about processes and file descriptors.

 ## Requirements